ottop/yam_launcher/README.md

 ### APK

 1. Download the [APK](https://codeberg.org/ottoptj/yamlauncher/releases).
-2. Enable permission to install apps for your browser/files (app you are installing the launcher from).
+2. Enable the permission to install apps for your browser/files (app you are installing the launcher from).
 3. Install the launcher.

 #### Important for APK installations